Arka-Saha/InvisiTalk/README.md

 - **Anonymous Messaging:** Send messages to other users anonymously.
 - **User Authentication:** Users can create accounts and log in securely.
 - **Real-time Messaging:** Messages are delivered instantly using Firebase Realtime Database.
-- **Profile Customization:** Users can customize their profiles with avatars and usernames.
-- **Message History:** View the history of sent and received messages.
 - **Privacy:** Users' identities are protected with anonymous messaging.

 ## Screenshots